 A pot of dhal lentil porridge.

-Dani* also showed me that we can actually cook some Indomie Mie Goreng instant noodle.
-They normally provide a box of Indomie every month, and I can even buy them in any Asian grocery shop.
+Danny* also showed me that we can actually cook some Indomie Mie Goreng instant noodle.
+The host normally provide a box of Indomie every month, and I can even buy them in any Asian grocery shop too.
 Well cooking some Indomie is very familiar to me, so it should be a good way to fill up my stomach before adjusting to the food in here.
-But when I opened its package, I was truly surprised to find its cooking oil part is solid block in its plastic sachet.
-In Indonesia it is normally in liquid state with dark yellow color, but due to cold weather, it become like margarine.
-So I decided to dip it in hot water.
+But when I opened its package, I was truly surprised to find its cooking oil is solid in its plastic sachet.
+In Indonesia it would normally be in liquid state with dark yellow color.
+But due to freezing temperature, it becomes like margarine.
+So I decided to dip it in hot water, before pouring them on the plate.

 I also cook some burger patty, which uniquely need no oil to cook because its fat will melt and act as the cooking oil.
 And there is also a block of “Bega” cheese which seems to be different than Kraft cheese that I normally eat back home in Indonesia.
 This cheese taste less salty, yet the texture are stiffer.
 I decided to cook it with an omelet, and it became gooey like mozzarella cheese.